LaVar Ball: Lonzo Is Better Than LeBron James; LA Won't Win Title If PG Traded

 "[The Lakers] trade my son they'll never get a championship. ...
 LeBron James without Lonzo is not going to win a championship in L.A.
 I guarantee that." — @Lavarbigballer https://t.co/619VBSAxWz

-Ball also criticized Magic Johnson, saying he was "just a face" and that Lakers owner Jeanie Buss is actually making the decisions behind the scenes.
+Ball also criticized Magic Johnson, saying he was "just a face" and that Lakers owner Jeanie Buss is actually making the decisions behind the scenes:

 UNDISPUTED @undisputed